ionixjunior/Xalendar/README.md

 ![Xalendar logo](./assets/logo.png)

 Xalendar is a calendar view for Xamarin.Forms applications.
+This plugin is under development.

 ![screenshot](./assets/screenshot.png)